 Moisture Sources

-Carpenter ants are particularly drawn to damp areas with rotting wood.
+Carpenter ants seek out damp areas with rotting wood.
 Homes with moisture problems may also attract termites or other pests.

 Fixing plumbing leaks and improving ventilation reduces conditions that attract ants indoors.